bishoco/foolish-project/README.md

 I also created a task board which helped keep track of what I was doing (and my sanity).
 It can be seen here: https://github.com/bishoco/foolish-project/projects/1

+**Features**
+Main page
+* Displays a main article
+*The main article is the first article with the slug=10-promise.
+(This is driven via the db table ContentConfig where key = main-article-slug which can be changed in the admin)
+* Three articles below.

+Detailed Article page

 **Technical Specs**
 * Django 2.2.7
 * Python 3.8.0